hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 ## Analyze the Test Results

 This project includes a setup for analyzing and visualizing the test results.
-The whole analysis setup is started automatically when starting the test environment.
+The whole analysis setup is started automatically when starting the test environment and available under http://localhost:3000/d/0Pe9llbnz/test-results.

 ### Analysis Tools